-The frontroll is a little more difficult of a trick to learn than a backroll.
+The frontroll is a more difficult trick to learn than a backroll.
 Frontrolls require your body to rotate further than a backroll.
-The key point to remember when learning how to frontroll is to initiate the rotation with your head and shoulders.
+Once you learn how to frontroll, you can add variations and your own style to it.

 Kite Position – You don’t need much height when doing a front roll, a couple feet is plenty high.
-Jump like you normally would by edging hard and sending the kite to 12.
-Don’t oversteer the kite and when you’re learning how to frontroll you don’t need to send the kite to the opposite side of the wind window.
+Jump like you normally would by edging hard and sending the kite to 12 (don’t over send the kite, try to keep it at 12).
 At the top of your jump and in the middle of your rotation, you’re going to want to direct the kite back in front of you.
 Keep both hands close to the center of the bar for better kite control, slower kite movement will help you to focus on the rotation of your body.
 Once you begin to spot your landing, put pressure on your front hand to steer the kite forward and in the direction you want to go.

 Once you understand that your head controls your rotation, you can start adding variations to the front roll.
 Like these: